 Jody has been a member of the Abacus team since 2011.
 She completed a Bachelor of Social Science at RMIT University in 2010 and volunteered with Oz Child working with vulnerable children out in the community while completing her degree.

-Managing the day to day operations of our Centres, Jody schedules all therapy sessions and training in collaboration with the Clinical Manager.
+Managing the day-to-day operations of our Centres, Jody schedules all therapy sessions and training in collaboration with the Clinical Manager.
 This also requires working with families during onboarding stages and the recruitment of new staff.

 Join our team and make a difference